 IAF faces capability gap: Not enough fighter jets

 The Indian Air Force (IAF) currently has 33 fighter jet squadrons.
 Each of these has 18-20 aircraft.
 But India needs 45 squadrons to counter a “two-front collusive threat” from Pakistan and China, according to the Parliamentary Standing Committee on Defence.
-The government has authorised a squadron strength of 42 squadrons, the committee noted.
+The government has authorized a squadron strength of 42 squadrons, the committee noted.

 The present 33 squadrons may drop to 19 by 2027 when the IAF decommissions 14 squadrons of the Mikoyan MiG-21, Mig-27 and MiG -29.
 This number of squadrons could further drop to 16 by 2032 because of decommissioning.